 It’s difficult to measure the real benefits long-term of mixing ages together in one learning environment.
 That’s a difficult thing for science to capture.

-Multi age classrooms
+Mixed age classrooms

 Montessori teaching embraces the mixing of different age groups together.
 In everyday life as adults, we are not divided by age.
 We work with different aged people and play with different aged people as well.